WARNING: These are summaries, not reviews, and may contain story spoilers.

 Story Type:

-Pastiche narrated by the Second Mrs. Watson
+Extra-Canonical Adventure of the Second Mrs. Watson

-Historical Characters: Melville MacNaghten; Jack The Ripper
+Historical Figures: Melville MacNaghten; Jack The Ripper

 Other Characters: MacNaghten's Guests; Lord Rodger Wilby; Vurczak; A Constable; Dr. Thedgehughes; Galahad Arnaught; Sir Robert Blamefort; Francis Notting; Cab Driver; Wilby's Servant; Vuczak's Son